 Buying a house at below market value, fixing it up, and selling it is house flipping and it can be profitable.

-Just how profitable depends on the situation.
+Just how profitable depends on the situation and the experience of the house flipper.
 Some investors make as much as $100,000 or more and others make less than $20,000.

 Typically, the average investor makes $30,000 net profit on a house flip if all factors align.
 Let’s look at what factors to consider.

-Your gross margin is basically the profit you make when it’s all said and done.
-It includes the price to buy the home, the rehabilitation costs and the cost to sell it.
+Your net profit margin is basically the profit you make after the house has been sold and all the expenses in the home flipping process have been deducted.
+It includes the price to buy the home, the renovation costs and the cost to sell it.

 As you can imagine, every investor’s profit margin will differ.

 It doesn’t matter if you buy a house at ridiculously low prices, if it costs an arm and a leg to fix it up, it takes away from your profits.